Menu

 Once you have narrowed the form, the label decides the rest.
 The same discipline you would use for any supplement applies directly here, and our guide to supplement red flags and green lights is a useful companion read.
 Check these in order:

-- Third-party testing.
+2. Third-party testing, including for contaminants.
 Because the FDA does not pre-approve supplements, an independent seal is what does the verifying.
-For most shoppers that means a recognized testing mark; for competitive or drug-tested athletes it specifically means NSF Certified for Sport or Informed Sport, which screen for banned substances.
+Protein powders can carry trace heavy metals such as lead, cadmium, and arsenic that move from soil into plants and feed, so favor a brand that tests each batch and will share a Certificate of Analysis (COA).
+For most shoppers a recognized testing mark is enough; for competitive or drug-tested athletes it specifically means NSF Certified for Sport or Informed Sport, which also screen for banned substances.

-- Added sugars and fillers.
+3. A short, readable ingredient list.
+Fewer ingredients is usually better.
+Check added sugar, the sweetener type (stevia versus sugar alcohols versus cane sugar), and whether gums, fillers, or oils are padding the scoop.
 Flavored tubs vary widely.
-Check added sugar, the sweetener type (stevia versus sugar alcohols versus cane sugar), and whether gums or fillers are padding the scoop.

 The grass-fed whey in our assortment, compared